pg126/IT-360-Group-Project-Section-1/README.md

 ## How to Run

 1. Install Python on Windows.
+2. Download the Digital Forensics Tool Python File.
-2. Open Command Prompt and navigate to the folder containing the script.
+3. Open Command Prompt and navigate to the folder containing the Python File.
-3. Run the tool with:
+4. Run the tool with:

 py DigitalForensicsTool.py

-csharp
-Copy code

 ## Purpose of the Project